ELF-Lab/OjibweMorph/VerbSpreadsheets/README.md

 There are a few principles we used when designing the present system:

 1. **Maximize use of spreadsheets.** Start by positing as few phonological rules as possible.
-Ideally, only rules that entail changes to the stem.
+Ideally, only rules that entail changes to the stem or allow a consistent stem to be used across all forms within a verb class.
 2. **Guesses are based on extending an attested paradigm**, not from-scratch assumption.
 For example, if we know the forms in one VAI class, and we know how that stem class affects the shape of the suffix complex, then we extended the form to these cells as a "guess".
 Therefore, these are best interpreted as simply "awaiting final confirmation".
 They are always forms that are generally attested in the language.
 3. **Match the assumptions of previous work**, especially the assumptions regading stems and other classification schemes in the Ojibwe People's Dictionary.
 This is both because the information is highly accurate and useful, but also because we want to interface cleanly with the dictionary and use terms and schemes that are familiar to language learners, linguists, and Algonquianists.
 4. **Be as explcit as possible.** With the tags that the model produces and the labels in the spreadsheet, don't leave anything to assumption or interpretation.
 For example, use "3ProxSg" rather than interpreting a bare "3" as proximate and singular in contrast to "3Pl" or "3Obv".
 Indicate all ambiguities.
 Keep detailed track of sources.